benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q180-2.png)

-Note that a tag defined right of an 'O' is evaluated as 'empty' if the 'O' part have no valid assignment.
+Note that a tag defined right of an 'O' is evaluated as 'empty' if the 'O' part has no valid assignment.

 ## L1/L2/L3/L4 Aggregation below a Split